Taxation of international executives

-The Philippines has tax treaties with 41 countries.
+The Philippines has tax treaties with 43 countries/territories.
 There are complex regulations and rates vary depending upon the status of the recipient and the nature of the income.
 Tax treaty relief, however, is not automatic.
 A tax treaty relief application process should be complied with.

 What are the general tax credits that may be claimed in the Philippines?
 Please list below.